nkorsakov-tw/qa.md/test-plan.md

 #### Add a Tablet

 - Attempt to connect the device in two modes: 'Direct Sales' and 'Table Overview'.
-   + **Direct Sales**: Verify that all spaces are listed in the scroll bar; confirm that all bill printers appear in the scroll bar.
+   + Direct Sales: Verify that all spaces are listed in the scroll bar; confirm that all bill printers appear in the scroll bar.
-   + **Table Overview**: Confirm that all bill printers are visible in the scroll bar.
+   + Table Overview: Confirm that all bill printers are visible in the scroll bar.
 - Validate the data and ensure the correctness of the bill printers.
 - Open the application on the tablet.
 Compare the layout with the information set in the Back Office, such as the placement of tables and decor elements configured in the Table Plan editor.
 Check for consistency between the settings configured in the Back Office and how they are displayed in the POS.